jhonata-gutemberg/system-design/web-crawler/README.md

 * **Data mining / web scraping:** To extract specific data, such as prices or news articles.
 * **Web monitoring:** Monitor **SEO metrics** (e.g., broken links, slow-loading pages)
 * **Web archiving:** It's how you can view what a website looked like in the past (e.g., CNN’s homepage in 2005).
+## Requirements
+### Functional
+- [x] Should download all the web pages addressed by the URL list
+- [x] Should extract URLs from these pages
+- [x] Should add to the list of URLs to be downloaded
+- [ ] Should consider newly added or edited web pages
+- [ ] Duplicated content should be ignored